CutieJi/esports/README.md

-# Arcadia Esports
+# Rogue Vandals Editor

-Welcome to **Arcadia Esports**, a platform dedicated to creating a dynamic online presence for gaming enthusiasts.
+Welcome to **Rogue Vandals Editor**, a platform dedicated to creating a dynamic online presence for gaming enthusiasts.
 This project focuses on building a sleek, minimalistic website for an esports community.

 ## Features
 - **Landing Page**: Highlighting popular games like BGMI, Valorant, and COD.